solana-developers/professional-education/README.md

 **If you just want to learn Solana**, follow [@solana_devs on X](https://x.com/solana_devs) and we'll let you know when the next course is running in a city near you!

 **If you're planning on running a training event** welcome, you're in the right place!
-This reo has everything you need to plan and teach the course.
+This repo has everything you need to plan and teach the course.
 You can also [contact Mike MacCana](mailto:mike.maccana@solana.org) for help.

 - The [Instructor presentation](./Solana%20Professional%20Education.key).
 We use Keynote as there are animations in some slides.
 - The files in [`labs`](./labs) are working solutions to each lesson's labs.